FabianSieper/countDots/README.md

 - numpy
 - pillow

-To install these packages simply copy the following command into your command line:
+To install these packages simply copy the following command into your command line

 ```
-pip install tk numpy opencv-python tqdm
+pip install -r requirements.txt
 ```

+or execute the script _installRequirements.bat_.
+This script automatically installs all required packages.

 ### Pulling the project
 To pull the project using git type the following line: